IBM/procurement-analysis-with-wks/README.md

 4. The corpus document from document tab can be exported which can be imported into new wks project if required.

 ## Discovery Service
 1. We create discovery service from bluemix account.
+The discovery has to be created under US South as services under US South are ONLY visible while deploying wks model into discovery.
 2. We create collection with customized configuration which points to wks model id.

 ## IBM Graph